rrwick/Autocycler-paper/commands.md

-These are the commands I ran for conducting the accuracy test in the Autocycler paper.
-The purpose was to create assemblies with individual long-read assemblers and with Autocycler, and to quantify the number of errors in each assembly.
+These are the commands I ran for conducting assembler comparison in the Autocycler paper.